yashjoshi305/Automated-Email-Management-Solution/README.md

 **BigQuery?
 Sounds Fancy!**

-So, for storing all the emails and the computer's guesses about them, we needed a place to put it all.
+So, for storing all the emails and the computer's guesses about them, I needed a place to put it all.
 Since I was already playing around with Google stuff (because of the Gmail connection), BigQuery was just a convenient place to dump the data.
 It's like a giant digital spreadsheet in the cloud that can handle a lot of info.

 **Bottom Line:** You could totally use other places to store this stuff – Amazon has its own version, there are regular databases, all sorts of things.
-The main idea was just to have a place to keep all the email history so we can look at trends later on.
+The main idea was just to have a place to keep all the email history so I can look at trends later on.

-Hopefully, that makes a bit more sense about why we made the choices we did!
-It was a mix of what was easy to use for a quick demo and a peek at how we could build this out for a real business.
+Hopefully, that makes a bit more sense about why I made the choices I did!
+It was a mix of what was easy to use for a quick demo and a peek at how I could build this out for a real business.